Malave615/myFlix-Angular-client/README.md

 ## Project Overview

-This is the front-end application for a movie database movie_api I previously built.
+This is the front-end application, built using Angular, for a movie API I previously built.
 It allows users to browse a collection of movies, view detailed information about each movie, director, genre, and starring actors.
 Users can create and manage an account including adding a list of their favorite movies.

 ## Features

+Feature 1: Display a welcome view where users can either login or register a new account

+Feature 2: Authenticated users will be able to view all movies in the database

+Feature 3: Upon clicking on a particular movie, users will be taken to a single movie view, where the following additional features and movie details will be displayed:
+○ A button that when clicked takes a user to the description view, containing a description, the director, the genre, and the actors of that particular movie.
+○ A button that when clicked takes a user to the director view, where details about the director of that particular movie will be displayed.
+○ A button that when clicked takes a user to the genre view, where details about that particular genre of the movie will be displayed.
+○ A button that when clicked adds that particular movie to the user's list of favorites.

 ## Project Dependencies

+_ Angular
+_ Angular-Material
+_ Angular - Router
+_ Angular/cli
+_ jasmine
+_ typedoc
+\_ Angular-cli-ghpages

 ## Setup and Installation